In our quest for the best vans for Campervan conversion, many models present themselves as options and some stand out more than others.

 Ford Transit

-The engines and mechanics of the Ford Transit are also standard nationwide, making repairs or spare parts easier, faster, and more affordable in case of breakdown.
+The engines and mechanics of the Ford Transit are also standard nationwide, making repairs or spare parts easier, faster, and more affordable in case of a breakdown.
 A potential downside of the Transit is its basic driving cabin.

-A brand new Ford Transit costs between €23,000 and €39,000, which is more affordable than some of the other camper vans I have listed in this article.
+A brand-new Ford Transit costs between €23,000 and €39,000, which is more affordable than some of the other Campervans I have listed in this article.

-However, since the Transit is a newer model for camper van conversions, you might have trouble finding a used model if your budget is limited.
+However, since the Transit is a newer model for Campervan conversions, you might have trouble finding a used model if your budget is limited.

 VW Crafter

-A new VW Crafter typically costs between €27,000 and €50,000.
+A new VW Crafter usually costs between €27,000 and €50,000.

 Renault Trafic